Create and use custom images

 docker build -f devspaces-sidecar-minimal/wazi.Dockerfile -t your-registry.com/your-namespace/idzee-devspaces-sidecar:5.1.0 ./devspaces-sidecar-minimal

-Once you are able to build these sample you can start modifying them adding the tools that you need in addition to what they already provide.
+Once you are able to build these sample, start to modify them by adding the tools that you need in addition to what they already provide.

-Once you have your image built you can deploy it to your personal image registry.
-Follow the instructions of your provide.
-For example, if you are using OpenShift in an IBM Cloud VPC then you can follow these base steps:
+Once you have your image built, you can deploy it to your personal image registry.
+Follow the instructions provided.
+For example, if you are using OpenShift in an IBM Cloud VPC, follow these base steps:

 Dev Spaces users can configure a personal container registry directly from the Dev Spaces dashboard.